-1959 Albert van de Sandt Centlivres Thomas Benjamin Davie 1960 Cornelius William de Kiewiet Academic freedom 1961 Zachariah Keodirelang Matthews African awakening and the universities 1962 Harry Frederick Oppenheimer The conditions for progress in Africa 1963 Sir Robert Tredgold Ideas, ideologies & idolatries 1964 Robert Henry Thouless Rationality & prejudice
+1959 Albert van de Sandt Centlivres Thomas Benjamin Davie 1960 Cornelius William de Kiewiet Academic freedom 1961 Zachariah Keodirelang Matthews African awakening and the universities 1962 Harry Frederick Oppenheimer The conditions for progress in Africa 1963 Sir Robert Tredgold Ideas, ideologies & idolatries

-10.55 G' D 1 .
-D' 1 1965 Sir Robert Birley The shaking off of burdens 1966 Adrianus van Selms Nisibis: the oldest University 1968 Erik Homburger Erikson Insight and freedom 1969 Barbara Ward, Lady Jackson A new history 1971 W A Visser t'Hooft A responsible University in a responsible society 1972 Alpheus H Zulu The dilemma of a black South African 1972 John, Lord Redcliffe Maud National progress and the University 1973 Rene Dumont University autonomy and rural development in Africa 1974 R Coles Children and political authority 1975 Juliet Mitchell Women and equality 1976 A H Halsey Academic freedom & the idea of a University 1977 Lord Goodman The University's special role 1978 Geoffrey M Budlender Looking forward 1979 Martin Legassick Academic Struggle and The Workers Struggle (published, not delivered) 1980 Ivan Illich Shadow work, industrial division of toil (published, not delivered) 1981 Terrence Ranger Toward a radical practice of academic freedom: the experience 1982 Howard Zinn Academic freedom: collaboration & resistance 1982 Julius Tomin Academic freedom in a repressive society 1983 Helen Joseph The doors of learning & culture shall be open 1984 Raymond Suttner The freedom charter - the people's charter in the nineteen- eighties 1986 Albert Nolan Academic freedom: a service to the people 1986 Hoosen M Coovadia From ivory tower to a people's University 1990 E R Wolf Freedom and freedoms: An anthropological perspective 1990 Walter Sisulu The road to liberation 1991 Edward Wadie Said Identity, authority & freedom: the potentate & the traveller 1992 Gayatri Chakravorty Spivak Thinking academic freedom in gendered post-coloniality 1993 C H Long The gift of speech and the travail of language 1994 E Foner The story of American freedom 1996 O Patterson The paradoxes of freedom in America 1997 Noam Chomsky Market democracy in a neoliberal order: Doctrines and • reality 1999 Alan Ryan Academic freedom: Human right or professorial privilege?
+1064 D 1 (II 77) 1 D .: 1: 0 : 1: 1964 Robert Henry Thouless Rationality & prejudice 1965 Sir Robert Birley The shaking off of burdens 1966 Adrianus van Selms Nisibis: the oldest University 1968 Erik Homburger Erikson Insight and freedom 1969 Barbara Ward, Lady Jackson A new history 1971 W A Visser t'Hooft A responsible University in a responsible society 1972 Alpheus H Zulu The dilemma of a black South African 1972 John, Lord Redcliffe Maud National progress and the University 1973 Rene Dumont University autonomy and rural development in Africa 1974 R Coles Children and political authority 1975 Juliet Mitchell Women and equality 1976 A H Halsey Academic freedom & the idea of a University 1977 Lord Goodman The University's special role 1978 Geoffrey M Budlender Looking forward 1979 Martin Legassick Academic Struggle and The Workers Struggle (published, not delivered) 1980 Ivan Illich Shadow work, industrial division of toil (published, not delivered) 1981 Terrence Ranger Toward a radical practice of academic freedom: the 1701 Terrence Runger experience 1982 Howard Zinn Academic freedom: collaboration & resistance 1982 Julius Tomin Academic freedom in a repressive society 1983 Helen Joseph The doors of learning & culture shall be open 1984 Raymond Suttner The freedom charter - the people's charter in the nineteen- eighties 1986 Albert Nolan Academic freedom: a service to the people 1986 Hoosen M Coovadia From ivory tower to a people's University 1990 E R Wolf Freedom and freedoms: An anthropological perspective 1990 Walter Sisulu The road to liberation 1991 Edward Wadie Said Identity, authority & freedom: the potentate & the traveller 1992 Gayatri Chakravorty Spivak Thinking academic freedom in gendered post-coloniality 1993 C H Long The gift of speech and the travail of language 1994 E Foner The story of American freedom 1996 O Patterson The paradoxes of freedom in America 1997 Noam Chomsky Market democracy in a neoliberal order: Doctrines and reality 1999 Alan Ryan Academic freedom: Human right or professorial privilege?
 1999 Wole Soyinka Arms and the arts: a continent's unequal dialogue 2002 Kader Asmal Breaking with the past, planning for the future 2003 Frederik van Zyl Slabbert Is academic freedom still an issue in the new South Africa?
-2004 Jonathan Jansen Accounting for Autonomy: How Higher Education lost its Innocence 2006 Alan Charles Kors The Essential Relationship of Academic Freedom to Human Liberty 2007 Achille Mbembe Race and Freedom in Black Thought 2009 Nithaya Chetty Universities in a Time of Change 2010 Robin Briggs The Knowledge Economy and Academic Freedom 2011 Nadine Strossen Some Reflections on the British and French Cases: Post - 9/11 Threats to Academic Freedom 2012 Ferial Haffajee Creeping Censorship and the Spearing of Freedom 2013 Jonathan Glover Universities, the market and academic freedom v
+2004 Jonathan Jansen Accounting for Autonomy: How Higher Education lost its Innocence 2006 Alan Charles Kors The Essential Relationship of Academic Freedom to Human Liberty 2007 Achille Mbembe Race and Freedom in Black Thought 2009 Nithaya Chetty Universities in a Time of Change 2010 Robin Briggs The Knowledge Economy and Academic Freedom 2011 Nadine Strossen Some Reflections on the British and French Cases: Post - 9/11 Threats to Academic Freedom 2012 Ferial Haffajee Creeping Censorship and the Spearing of Freedom 2013 Jonathan Glover Universities, the market and academic freedom 2014 Max du Preez The mediocrity of intellectual discourse: misrepresenting South Africa in the academy and beyond

-Degrees, Diplomas and Certificates offered by the University in 2014
+Degrees, Diplomas and Certificates offered by the University in 2015

 The following are the degrees, diplomas and certificates offered by the University.
 The list gives the full name of the qualification, the official abbreviation and the minimum duration (in full-time years) of the programme.
-SAQA IDs are included where these are available for HEQS-aligned qualifications.
+SAQA IDs are included where these are available for HEQSF-aligned qualifications.